 What is non-Hodgkin lymphoma?

 Non-Hodgkin lymphoma is a cancer of white blood cells called lymphocytes.
-Non-Hodgkin lymphoma generally involves the lymph nodes, but can also involve many other organs, including the bones, bone marrow, liver, spleen, brain and skin.
+It generally involves the lymph nodes, but can also involve many other organs, including the bones, bone marrow, liver, spleen, brain and skin.

 There are many types of non-Hodgkin lymphoma.
 Children tend to have more aggressive forms of the disease, while adults frequently have less aggressive forms.
-Non-Hodgkin lymphoma is very rare in children younger than 3 years old and is seen more often in adolescents.
+This cancer type is very rare in children younger than 3 years old and is seen more often in adolescents.

-Different types of non-Hodgkin lymphoma are more commonly diagnosed at different ages.
+Different types of NHL are more commonly diagnosed at different ages.
 For example, Burkitt lymphoma is the most common type in younger children, but in adolescents another type, called diffuse large B-cell lymphoma, becomes more common.

-Overall, non-Hodgkin lymphoma accounts for about 7% of childhood cancer cases.
+Overall, accounts for about 7% of childhood cancer cases.
 Cases of the disease have been increasing over time, especially in older patients.

-Though there are many types of non-Hodgkin lymphoma, most exhibit similar symptoms.
+Though there are many types of NHL, most exhibit similar symptoms.

 Some rarer types may show up as only a rash or skin lesions.